MimiOnuoha/Philosophy-of-Data/resources/final-guidelines.md

 Be prepared to present your project in front of a panel of guest critics on the last day of class (**December 12th**).
 Projects will be judged based on the depth of effort, research, implementation, and critical consideration behind them.
 For final projects you must also publish a post on your website or on github about the project; this will also be due on 12/12.

+Things that your presentation should include:

+ - What your project is
+ - Why you decided to do it (give us the background information we need! )
+ - How you did it
+ - What you actually did (if relevant: what you learned, what you weren't able to do, what you want to do in the future)

+Feel free to make a slide deck if you like.
+If you choose not to make a slide deck, make sure that you have prepared what you will say.

+We will have two guest critics in attendance.
+Be ready!